-We performed a comparison between OpenShift and VMware Tanzu Application Service based on real PeerSpot user reviews.
+We performed a comparison between Red Hat OpenShift and VMware Tanzu Application Service based on real PeerSpot user reviews.

-Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Its security is most valuable.
-It's by default secure, which is very important."
+Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Two stand-out features are the security model and value-add features that don't exist in Upstream Kubernetes."

 "The most valuable feature is the high availability for the applications."